pacur/pacur/README.md

 ### signing

-Packages in the repository can also be signed by adding a `sign.key` in the packages directory or the `example/httpserver` directory.
+Packages in the repository can also be signed by adding a `sign.key` in the project directory or the `example` directory.
 The signing key cannot use a passphrase.
 To export a key first get the key id then export the key with the commands below.

 ```
 $ gpg --list-secret-keys